Posts

 Image

-Today we are going back to Eldridge Hollow for some hiking on the Ozark Highlands Trail, see: ( 24 Eldridge Hollow ) for our previous visit.
+Today we're going back to Eldridge Hollow for some hiking on the Ozark Highlands Trail, see: ( 24 Eldridge Hollow ) for our previous visit when flood stage conditions made creek crossings hazardous.
 While it has been a very wet spring so far, we haven’t seen any rain for about a week now.
-So hopefully conditions will be good for waterfall viewing.
-Split Falls We’re starting our hike at the same OHT trailhead as we did eleven months ago.
+Of course you never know until you go, but hopefully conditions will be good for waterfall viewing.
+Split Falls We start our hike at the same OHT trailhead as we did eleven months ago.
 Right away its obvious things have dried out considerably compared to last year.
 The first creek crossing at the top of Eldridge Hollow is dry, but soon afterwards we start hearing falling water.
-Eldridge Hollow is very lush with the Arkansas jungle quite thick, so we’ll be staying on the trail.
+Eldridge Hollow is very lush with the Arkansas jungle quite thick, so we’ll be staying on the trail for the most part.
 This means missing some of the best waterfalls, but there are others, so on we go.
-At Upper and Lower Eldridge Falls there’s noticeably less water flow than last time, but the falls are beautiful none the less.
-That pouroff fall off the bluff that was flowing so impressive is completely dry.
-Toda
+At Upper and Low...